Ministry-of-CBT/Chemistry-Book-Torture/README.md

 This project is sponsored by the shadow government

 Chemistry Book Torture will not have anime.
-If you want anime go to Project CBT instead.
+If you want anime go to Cock and Ball Touhouture instead.

 If you want to complain then explode you acidic son of mekanism